flectra-hq/flectra/doc/python3.rst

 Versions Support
 ================

-A cross compatible Odoo would only support Python 2.7 and Python 3.5 and
+A cross compatible Flectra would only support Python 2.7 and Python 3.5 and
 above: Python 2.7 backported some Python 3 features, and Python 2 features were reintroduced in various Python 3 in order to make conversion easier.
 Python 3.6 adds great features (f-strings, ...) and performance improvements